rogervila/openapi-laravel/README.md

 ### OpenAPI Requests

-Once a Specification is set, You can create OpenAPI Request and specify which specification it should use.
+Once a Specification is set, You can create OpenAPI Request and **define which specification it should use**.

 The package will handle the request validation based on the specification.